strands-project/strands_documentation/datasets/meta_rooms.md

 ### Download

-This dataset is available for download in a single archive [file](https://strands.pdc.kth.se/public/KTH_longterm_dataset_registered.tar.gz) (\~ 300 GB).
-As an alternative, the individual folders and files can be obtained from [here](https://strands.pdc.kth.se/public/KTH_longterm_dataset_registered), and would have to be downloaded manually.
+This dataset is available for download in a single archive [file](https://strands.pdc.kth.se/public/metric_sweeps_201312.tar.gz) (\~ 12 GB).
+As an alternative, the individual folders and files can be obtained from [here](https://strands.pdc.kth.se/public/metric_sweeps_201312), and would have to be downloaded manually.

 * * * * *

 ### Condition of use

-If you use the dataset for your research, please cite our [paper](https://strands.pdc.kth.se/public/KTH_longterm_dataset_registered/ambrus2015unsupervised.pdf) that describes it:
+If you use the dataset for your research, please cite our [paper](https://strands.pdc.kth.se/public/metric_sweeps_201312/ambrus2014metaroom.pdf) that describes it:

-        Unsupervised learning of spatial-temporal models of objects in a long-term autonomy scenario Ambrus, Rares and Ekekrantz, Johan and Folkesson, John and Jensfelt, Patric Intelligent Robots and Systems (IROS), 2015 IEEE/RSJ International Conference on
+        Meta-rooms: Building and maintaining long term spatial models in a dynamic world Ambrus, Rares and Bore, Nils and Folkesson, John and Jensfelt, Patric Intelligent Robots and Systems (IROS), 2014 IEEE/RSJ International Conference on

-We attached a [bibtex](https://strands.pdc.kth.se/public/KTH_longterm_dataset_registered/ambrus2015unsupervised.bib) record for your convenience.
+We attached a [bibtex](https://strands.pdc.kth.se/public/metric_sweeps_201312/ambrus2014metaroom.bib) record for your convenience.